#1 Choice! find your cheapest flight in 2020:

 There is so much to consider when choosing your flight and it seems that an equal amount of considerations need to be given when choosing your flight comparison site.

 The site needs to be easy and pleasant to use, it needs to come up with the best prices, there needs to be a clear display of results so that all factors can be considered, and there need to be useful search options that are relevant to individual travelers while not making the process too complex.

-With so many meta travel search engines to choose from it can get very confusing, and the benefits of all those choices can be swallowed up with the time and effort taken just to find the right provider.
+With so many meta travel search engines to choose from in 2020 it can get very confusing, and the benefits of all those choices can be swallowed up with the time and effort taken just to find the right provider.

 With that in mind, I have conducted a pretty thorough review of a selection of services from across the board to help the discerning traveler decide which service to use.

 The prices are important, so I have included the price results in the reviews when they are relevant to the comparison, and I’ve highlighted how often each provider found the cheapest option.
 Keep in mind these numbers are very specific to the time and date of the search and are just to provide a benchmark rather than a price comparison.

 The prices also should not be considered without reading the review, as some of those cheaper prices will come with a compromise that is too much for some customers’ needs.

 These are the search parameters I used for each service provider:

 1. New York – Los Angeles, departure in 24 hr/4 weeks/6 months